 The gene therapy is carried through the patient's bloodstream by a naturally occurring virus to the liver to replace deficient enzymes causing the disease and to jumpstart the body's glucose control.
 Three patients received the lowest dose of treatment and initial results are very positive.
 All three patients demonstrated improvement in glucose control throughout the day and all have been able to significantly decrease their daily cornstarch intake.

-The Phase 1/2 clinical trial, led by Dr. Weinstein in conjuction with the Pharmaceutical company Ultragenyx, based in Navato, California, has already administered the 2nd round of dosing and is on schedule to begin Phase 3 trials in 2021.
+The Phase 1/2 clinical trial, led by Dr. Weinstein in conjuction with the Pharmaceutical company Ultragenyx, based in Navato, California, has already administered the 2nd round of dosing with very positive results.
+Phase 3 trials will begin January 2022.

 Our foundation was instrumental in moving this ground breaking research forward by funding studies to develop the treatment and test its efficacy.
 We hope to continue this progress until the treatment becomes available for the GSD community.
 You can help by Donating Now.